- CrustLab /

 Other Regional Markets

 Asia is one of the fastest-growing markets in the online gambling industry, with an active market backed by emerging technologies.
 Esports is also on the rise in this region, with India, South Korea, and Japan leading the charge.
+The development of the Asian iGaming sector is heavily influenced by regulated markets and evolving gambling laws, as countries establish legal frameworks and licensing requirements for operators.

 Then there’s the African gambling market, which has been growing rapidly in recent years thanks to favorable legislation, improved mobile accessibility, and a love for football sports betting.
 Nigeria, Kenya, and South Africa are the biggest markets, accounting for up to 80% of betting revenue from this region.